Data for assessing tractability with small molecule, antibody, and other clinical modalities

-To support target prioritisation, the Open Targets Platform includes tractability data that identifies key details, including whether there is a binding site suitable for small molecule binding, an accessible epitope for antibody based therapy, or a compound in clinical trials with a modality other than small molecule or antibody.
+To support target prioritisation, the Open Targets Platform includes tractability data that identifies key details, including if there is a binding site suitable for small molecule binding, an accessible epitope for antibody based therapy, relevant data for using Proteolysis Targeting Chimeras (PROTACs), or a compound in clinical trials with a modality other than small molecule or antibody.

 The tractability data can assist in target prioritisation by identifying potential drug targets suitable for discovery pipelines and therapeutic modalities that are most likely to succeed.
 It also supports further investigation of targets for which there are no ligands or experimental structures or those targets outside a "druggable" target family but with strong genetic associations.

-Our target tractability is based on a modified version of Approaches to target tractability assessment – a practical perspective and has workflows that generate tractability assessments for small molecule, antibody, and other clinical modalities.
+Our target tractability is based on a modified version of Approaches to target tractability assessment – a practical perspective and The PROTACtable genome and has workflows that generate tractability assessments for small molecule (SM), antibody (AB), Proteolysis Targeting Chimeras (PR), and other clinical (OC) modalities.

 Data sources used in the pipeline include UniProt, HPA, PDBe, DrugEBIlity, ChEMBL, Pfam, InterPro, Complex Portal, DrugBank, Gene Ontology, and BioModels.